ds-modules/curriculum-guide/connector/instructor/logistics.md

 ## Room Scheduling

+### Lecture/Lab

 Connector courses are held on Mondays and Tuesdays in 105 Cory.
-Please discuss scheduling a time for your connector with Cathryn Carson.
+Please discuss scheduling a time for your connector with Ryan Edwards.

-## Office Hours
+### Office Hours

 Instructors generally hold office hours for one hour each week.
-If you would like to request a room for office hours, please contact Cathryn Carson.
+If you would like to request a room for office hours, please contact Ryan Edwards.

 ## bCourses